 • The child has multiple seizures in a 24-hour period

 Children who have had a complex febrile seizure have a 10 percent greater chance of developing epilepsy than the average child.
+A seizures that lasts longer than 15 minutes can cause injury to the brain and organs.

 What to Do When It’s Happening